 We’ve worked with a lot of challenging and hard-to-contact clients over the years, and what follows are the types of emails we’ve found work best.

-Let’s now take a look at the five scripts themselves!
+Let’s now take a look at the six scripts themselves!
 By using (and perhaps slightly tweaking) these emails yourself, you can greatly increase your chance of making successful connections.